School groups (K-12) of any size can enjoy an educational experience at the Statue of Liberty National Monument and Ellis Island.

 - Mail: Statue Cruises will ship the tickets for a nominal fee.

 I agree to provide one adult leader (over 21 years of age) for every 10 youths below the age of 21.
-Chaperones will stay with their students at all times.
 Visitors with the group who are 18-20 years old do not qualify as chaperones.
 We are a qualified school group, and I agree to provide an official letter from our school or school district to verify this.
 By submitting this group trip reservation form, I agree to follow all rules and regulations established by the National Park Service for the operation of the Statue of Liberty and Ellis Island.